SpikeInterface/spikeinterface/doc/modules/sorters.rst

 A drawback of using external sorters is the separate installation of these tools.
 Sometimes they need MATLAB, specific versions of CUDA, specific gcc versions or outdated versions of Python/NumPy.
-In this case, SpikeInterface offer the mechanism of running external sorters inside a container (Docker/Singularity) with the sorter pre-installed.
+In this case, SpikeInterface offers the mechanism of running external sorters inside a container (Docker/Singularity) with the sorter pre-installed.
 See :ref:`containerizedsorters`.